RainbowJM/human-centered-design-2223/README.md

 ---
 ## Concept
 The concept that was created is a site where the user can select, copy and paste using speech.
-The users talking is being listened to, so that the user can use it for commands.

 ## Installation
 ### Clone repo